mternez/raftgo/README.md

 - Redirect to the leader if node is requested by client or if old leader is requested
 - Expose Metrics
 - Tests

+Main :
+- Create a client that fetches the state of all available nodes and compares states